Zum Inhalt springen

 What does childbirth at the Dr Geisenhofer Women's Clinic cost?

-The Dr Geisenhofer Women's Clinic is a private clinic - however, patients with statutory health insurance are very welcome.
-Single rooms and family rooms are generally not reimbursed by statutory health insurance companies and must be paid for by the patient.
+The Dr Geisenhofer Women’s Clinic is a private clinic — however, patients with statutory health insurance are very welcome.
+Single rooms and family rooms are not usually covered by statutory health insurance and must be paid for by the patient.
 For detailed information on costs, please contact us directly.

 Is an attending physician a chief physician?

-No. An attending physician is a gynaecologist with her own practice and her own registered doctor's office - not an employed member of the clinic team.
-A head physician, on the other hand, is a senior employee of the clinic.
+No. A ‘Belegärzt:in’ is a gynaecologist with their own practice and their own contract with the health insurance fund — not a member of the hospital team employed by the hospital.
+A ‘Chefärzt:in’, on the other hand, is a senior member of staff at the hospital.

 What is the difference between a midwife and an attending midwife?

-An attending midwife works on a freelance basis - similar to an attending doctor - but accompanies her patients to the birth in a hospital.
-A full-time midwife is employed directly by the hospital.
-At our women's clinic, midwives accompany the births together with the medical team or attending physicians and support expectant mothers with their experience and confidence.
+An affiliated midwife — much like an affiliated doctor — works on a self-employed basis, but supports her patients during childbirth in a hospital.
+A permanent midwife is employed directly by the hospital.
+At our maternity clinic, affiliated midwives work alongside the medical team or affiliated doctor to support births and provide expectant mothers with expert guidance and reassurance.